Motorola 6800: Design team breakup

 Chuck Peddle (and other Motorola engineers) had been visiting customers to explain the benefits of microprocessors.
 Both Intel and Motorola had initially set the price of a single microprocessor at $360.
 Many customers were hesitant to adopt this new microprocessor technology with such a high price tag.
 (The actual price for production quantities was much lower.)
 In mid-1974 Peddle proposed a simplified microprocessor that could be sold at a much lower price.
 Motorola's "total product family" strategy did not focus on the price of MPU but on reducing the customer's total design cost.
-Their immediate goal was to get their completed system into production and they would work on improvements in 1975.
+Peddle's concept was repeatedly rejected, and eventually management told him to stop talking about it.
+He wrote a memo stating that these instructions were a clear statement that Motorola was abandoning the concept, meaning they could not claim intellectual property against it.